kanboard/kanboard/doc/plugins.markdown

 Plugins are useful to extend the core functionalities of Kanboard, adding features, creating themes or changing the default behavior.

 Plugin creators should specify explicitly the compatible versions of Kanboard.
-Internal code of Kanboard may change over the time and your plugin must be tested with new versions.
+Internal code of Kanboard may change over time and your plugin must be tested with new versions.
 Always check the [ChangeLog](https://github.com/fguillot/kanboard/blob/master/ChangeLog) for breaking changes.

 - [Creating your plugin](plugin-registration.markdown)
 - [Using plugin hooks](plugin-hooks.markdown)